 - We will refer to these groups as “network providers” in this Directory.
 These providers signed a contract with us to provide you services.
 This is a list of UPHP MI Health Link’s network providers for the Upper Peninsula of Michigan, including Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, and Schoolcraft counties.

-- You can also get this information for free in other formats, such as large print, Braille, or audio.
-Call 1-877-349-9324 (TTY 711) 7days a week, 8 a.m. to 9 p.m.
-Eastern Time to request alternate formats.
-You can also make a standing request for materials.
+- You can also get this information for free in other formats, such as large print, braille or audio.
+Call 1-877-349-9324 (TTY: 711), Monday through Friday from 8 a.m. to 9 p.m.
+Eastern Time.
 The call is free.

-This searchable directory is updated daily, but you need to know that some UPHP MI Health Link providers in our network may no longer be accepting new members.
-If you are having trouble finding a provider who will accept new members, call UPHP Customer Service at 1-877-349-9324 (TTY 711) 7 days a week from 8:00 a.m. to 9:00 p.m.
-Eastern time and we will help you.
-The call is free.
+This searchable directory is updated daily, but some UPHP MI Health Link providers in our network may no longer be accepting new members.
+If you are having trouble finding a provider who will accept new members, call UPHP Customer Service at 1-877-349-9324 (TTY: 711), Monday through Friday from 8 a.m. to 9 p.m.
+Eastern Time and we will help you.

-- The term providers also includes facilities such as hospitals, clinics, and other places that provide medical services, medical equipment, and long-term supports and services.
+- The term “providers” also includes facilities such as hospitals, clinics, and other places that provide medical services, medical equipment, and long term supports and services.

 - Providers that are a part of our plan’s network are called network providers.

 - A Primary Care Provider (PCP) is a physician, physician assistant or nurse practitioner who gives you routine health care.
 Your PCP will keep your medical records and get to know your health needs over time.
-Your PCP will also give you a referral if you need to see a specialist or other provider.
+Your PCP will also give you a referral if you need a specialist or other provider.

 - Specialists are doctors who provide health care services for a specific disease or part of the body.
 There are many kinds of specialists.
 Here are a few examples: